The single edge notch fracture test for viscoelastic elastomers: Introduction

 where $W_{{\rm un}}(\mathrm{\Lambda})$ stands for the stored-energy function of the elastomer under uniaxial tension evaluated at the global stretch $\mathrm{\Lambda}=l/L$, while $K(\mathrm{\Lambda})$ is a numerical factor that varies with $\mathrm{\Lambda}$.

-In 1963, a decade after Rivlin and Thomas\cite{RT53} introduced the result (\ref{RT-formula}), Greensmith\cite{Greensmith63} carried out single edge notch fracture tests on four different types of natural rubbers aimed at determining the numerical factor $K(\mathrm{\Lambda})$ in (\ref{RT-formula}) directly from experimental measurements.
+In 1963, a decade after \textcite{RT53} introduced the result (\ref{RT-formula}), \textcite{Greensmith63} carried out single edge notch fracture tests on four different types of natural rubbers aimed at determining the numerical factor $K(\mathrm{\Lambda})$ in (\ref{RT-formula}) directly from experimental measurements.
 The fitting of (\ref{RT-formula}) to his data indicated that, irrespective of the type of rubber that he tested, $K(\mathrm{\Lambda})$ decreases nonlinearly from a value of about $3$ at small stretches when $\mathrm{\Lambda}\approx 1$ to a value somewhat below $2$ at $\mathrm{\Lambda}\approx 3$.
-Later, in 1972, guided by the experiments of Greensmith\cite{Greensmith63} and by his own 2D plane stress finite element (FE) simulations of the test, Lindley\cite{Lindley72} proposed the approximation
+Later, guided by the experiments of \textcite{Greensmith63} and by his own 2D plane stress finite element (FE) simulations of the test, \textcite{Lindley72} proposed the approximation

-By now, experiments beyond those of Greensmith\cite{Greensmith63} are abundant\footnote[4]{The single edge notch fracture test has also been of recent popular use to study fracture in elastomers containing a liquid solvent\cite{Kwon11,Marcellan16,Zhao22}.} in the literature\cite{Hamed99,Creton11,Cai17,Mbiakop18,Creton20,LeMenn22,Wang23,Dufresne24}.
-However, most of these experiments have been carried out at a fixed constant stretch rate --- wherein a global stretch of the form $\mathrm{\Lambda}=1+\dot{\mathrm{\Lambda}}_0 t$, with fixed $\dot{\mathrm{\Lambda}}_0$, is prescribed --- which conceals the viscous dissipation that inevitably takes place in these tests.
+By now, experiments beyond those of \textcite{Greensmith63} are abundant\footnote[4]{The single edge notch fracture test has also been of recent popular use to study fracture in elastomers containing a liquid solvent \parencite{Kwon11,Marcellan16,Zhao22}.} in the literature \parencite{Hamed99,Creton11,Cai17,Mbiakop18,Creton20,LeMenn22,Wang23,Dufresne24}.
+However, most of these experiments have been carried out at a \emph{fixed constant stretch rate} --- wherein a global stretch of the form $\mathrm{\Lambda}=1+\dot{\mathrm{\Lambda}}_0 t$, with fixed $\dot{\mathrm{\Lambda}}_0$, is prescribed --- which conceals the viscous dissipation that inevitably takes place in these tests.
 Furthermore, many of these experiments have been carried out with specimens for which the size of the pre-existing crack is comparable to both the specimen width and the specimen thickness, that is, $A\sim H$ and $A\sim B$, so that boundary effects and the 3D character of the mechanical fields are not expected to be negligible.

-Beyond the simulations of Lindley\cite{Lindley72}, a plurality of FE simulations are also now available in the literature\cite{Yeoh02,Chen17,Kangetal2020,Liuetal2020}.
+Beyond the simulations of \textcite{Lindley72}, a plurality of FE simulations are also now available in the literature \parencite{Yeoh02,Chen17,Kangetal2020,Liuetal2020}.
 Invariably, all of these simulations assume that the mechanical behavior of elastomers is purely elastic.
 What is more, they are restricted to 2D plane stress simulations.

 In this context, this work aims at reporting an analysis that fully accounts for the viscoelasticity of elastomers and the 3D geometry of the pre-existing crack and the specimen in single edge notch fracture tests, and hence one that should allow to explain and appropriately interpret the results from such tests.